dmetzger1/CPDR/README.md

 ## Running Instructions
 Delete the original build, run `mkdir build`, `cd build`, and `cmake ..`, then:

 **To build and run the executable:**

 Build with `make` and run with `./main "input1.txt" "input2.txt" ` where `"input1.txt"` is the routes file you are inputting and `"input2.txt"` is the airports file you are inputting.
-This will prompt you to enter in an airport in the file you submitted for the source, and one for the destination.
-This then will be output to bin/exec which you can  see the results outputted for each algorithm.
+For example, we run ./main ../data_/routes.dat.txt ../data_/airports.dat.txt This will prompt you to enter in an airport in the file you submitted for the source, and one for the destination.
+This then will be outputted which you can  see the results outputted for each algorithm.

  **To build and run the test suite:**